Spacehunter: Adventures in the Forbidden Zone: Development

+Stewart Harding and Jean LaFluer wrote the original story under the title Road Gangs, which they described as a mixture of The Warriors and Mad Max, and was pitched to Canadian producers John Dunning and Andre Link who agreed to finance development.
+David Preston and Edith Rey developed a script from Harding and LaFluer's story adding the character of Niki and her acrimonious relationship with Wolff.
+The first draft was delivered by Spring of 1982 and sent to Ivan Reitman who came on board as an executive producer.
+As The Road Warrior was in production, Reitman decided the action should be relocated from a post-apocalyptic earth to another planet and the film was retitled to Adventures in the Creep Zone with a planned $2 million budget with LaFluer hired as director and distribution secured with Columbia Pictures.

-The film, which was announced in February 1982, was one of a number of 3D films made in the wake of the success of the Spanish-American 3D Western film Comin at Ya.
-Ernie McNab, the 3D designer on this film, said the effects would enable the audience to "really feel space".
-Producer Don Carmody said, "We never stop to pop popcorn in your face.
+The film, which was announced in February 1982, was one of a number of 3D films made in the wake of the success of the Spanish-American 3D Western film Comin' at Ya!.
+Ernie McNab, the 3D designer on this film, said the effects would enable the audience to "really feel space."
+Producer Don Carmody said, "We never stoop to pop popcorn in your face.
 We do have one scene where laser beams and flame-blasters are bombarding the audience fast and furious, but these effects occur during a battle scene and appear valid."
 In 2015 Reitman said: "We had to have two cameras.
-We just shot it in what is now called “native” 3-D, and it was hell.
+We just shot it in what is now called "native" 3-D, and it was hell.
 And there were no screens that you could show it in.
 That was not really a practical idea in 1981."

 Casting

 Ernie Hudson says when he was first cast he was told Jeff Bridges would play Wolff.
 Then Peter Strauss was cast in the role.